 23 Wall Street, Concord, NH 03301 Phone 603-228-1196 Click here to email us.

-Stefani Burk (wind department chair, oboe, woodwind ensembles, scholarship woodwind quintet) attended the University of Iowa, where she received a B.A. in Music Education and an M.A. in Oboe Performance.
-Oboistfor the Portland Symphony and PORTopera, she has also performed with the New Hampshire Music Festival, Opera North, Indian Hill, and with many other orchestras and chamber music festivals throughout New England.
-Ms. Burk has taught at Bowdoin College, Indian Hill Arts, Bates College, and UNH’s Summer Youth Music School, and is currently on the faculty at St. Paul’s School.
+Stefani Burk (wind department chair, oboe, woodwind ensembles) attended the University of Iowa (B.A.
+Music Education, M.A. in Oboe Performance).
+Her teachers were Robert Dean, Wilma Zonn, James Lakin and Fred Cohen.
+Oboist for the Portland Symphony, PORTopera, and Portland Ballet, she has also performed as oboist and oboe d’amore soloist with the NH Music Festival, Opera North, White Mountain Bach Festival, and with many other orchestras and chamber music festivals throughout New England.
+Ms. Burk has taught at Bowdoin and Bates Colleges, Indian Hill Arts, and is currently on the faculty at St. Paul’s School.

-Maria Isaak (bassoon, Purple Finches, chamber ensembles, Creative Arts Camp) received a master’s degree in Bassoon Performance from the New England Conservatory and studied at the International School for Kodály Studiesin Hungary, where she earned her Kodály Specialist Certificate.
+Maria Isaak (bassoon, Purple Finches, chamber ensembles) received a master’s degree in Bassoon Performance from the New England Conservatory and studied choral music at the International School for Kodály Studies in Hungary, where she earned her Kodály Specialist Certificate.
 As a bassoonist, she has performed with the Portland Symphony, Indian Hill Symphony, Nashua Symphony, and the NH Philharmonic, and has been a concerto soloist with orchestras in San Francisco, Chile, and China.

 Stephanie Ratté Jenkins (clarinet, woodwind ensembles) received a B.M. in Music Education from the Crane School of Music in Potsdam, NY and an M.M. in Clarinet Performance from Michigan State University, where she studied under Elsa Verdehr.
-She performs with the Great Waters Music Festival, Chorus North Shore, Symphony by the Sea, Granite State Choral Society, and the Keene Chorale, as well as Infinities Chamber Ensemble, which has performed throughout Massachusetts as a member of Young Audiences.
-Mrs. Jenkins has also performed with Granite State Symphony Orchestra, Hanover Chamber Orchestra, Green Mountain Opera Festival, Granite State Opera, Pro Musica, Portland Symphony, and Nashua Symphony.
-She is on the faculty at Keene State College where she teaches the clarinet studio and conducts the Clarinet Choir.
+She performs with Infinities Chamber Ensemble, which is on the Massachusetts Young Audiences roster.
+Stephanie has performed with many New England choruses and orchestras, including Great Waters Music Festival, Symphony by the Sea, and Green Mountain Opera Festival.
+She currently teaches applied clarinet and Clarinet Choir at Keene State College, and is also on the faculties of St. Paul’s School and the SYMS program at UNH.

 DONATE ONLINE NOW